amcm329/cod_hurricane_prediction/README.md

 ----
 ### **IMPORTANT**
-DO NOT remove cdsw-build.sh as it will cause troubles in the deployment.
+DO NOT remove cdsw-build.sh as it will cause troubles in the model deployment.